 Well, now we know he was wrong.
 If only he’d had this entertaining book in hand he’d have had a far better impression.

-Review by Judith Works, author of the memoir Coins in the Fountain – a Midlife Escape to Rome.
+author Coins in the Fountain – a Midlife Escape to Rome.